ApexIQ WinScore Preview

 In short.

-WinScore Preview picks risks by looking at what’s weakest (0 before 1), ignoring what’s already solid (2), and using a consistent priority order to break ties so your deal review stays focused and repeatable.
+WinScore Preview picks risks by looking at what is weakest, with 0 before 1, ignoring what is already solid, with 2 excluded, and using a consistent priority order to break ties so your deal review stays focused and repeatable.